Vegetable gardens come in all shapes and sizes. Vegetable gardens can be just as creative and attractive as ornamental flower gardens.

-Now, you can create a conversation piece as well as a productive little vegetable patch?
-Here, an old set of drawers finds a new purpose as a planter when arranged on a... ladder-like structure.
-The drawers are deep enough to grow most vegetables and there's even room for a small tomato cage.Continue to 2 of 10 below.
+Now, you can create a conversation piece as well as a productive little vegetable patch.
+An old set of drawers finds new purpose as a planter when arranged on a ladder-like structure.
+The drawers are deep enough to grow most vegetables and there is even room for a small tomato cage.

-Decorate with Your Vegetable Plants
+Decorate With Your Vegetable Plants

-Some vegetables, like Rainbow Swiss chard, are too beautiful to be confined to the vegetable garden.
+Some vegetables, like rainbow Swiss chard, are too beautiful to be confined to the vegetable garden.
 Show them off by making them focal points in your garden.

 Hanging Garden of Vegetables

 There is no gardening rule that says hanging baskets have to be flowers.
 Most vegetables will work in hanging planters, too.
 You may even get a better yield, due in part to the heat that is being reflected back off the wall.

 You can use any type of container you like, from old buckets to recycled soda bottles, and even expensive ceramic bowls.
 Just remember that the containers will get heavy when they are full of wet soil and fruiting plants.
 This gardener has hung baskets attached to strong horizontal boards along a wall.Continue to 3 of 9 below.

 Vegetable Bedding Plants